 - Items of Judaica

-The collection will focus on materials of Jewish content in both English and Hebrew (as available) that support the educational and recreational needs of the community.
+The collection is focused on materials of Jewish content in both English and Hebrew (as available) that support the educational and recreational needs of the community.
 We provide curricular support to local programs, e.g. Book clubs, summer reading lists.
 All selections must be consistent with the library mission and collection policy.

 Materials are chosen for the collection based upon reviews by Association of Jewish Libraries, reviews in other journals and newspapers, e.g. Hadassah, library list-serv recommendations, PJ Library/Our Way and individual recommendations.

 - Items that meet the needs of the Jewish community

 - Items useful to the primary users of the library

 - Items presenting a variety of points of view

 - Items of lasting literary, social or historical value

 - Fiction of Jewish content or relevancy

 - Works on local Jewish history or community